-In addition, credits in core courses and concentration courses taken at BUSPH prior to entry into BUSM can be applied to the MPH component of the MD/MPH program.
+In addition, credits in core courses and certificate courses taken at BUSPH prior to entry into BUSM can be applied to the MPH component of the MD/MPH program.
 All MPH coursework must be completed at BUSPH.

-For MD/MPH students the 48 credits for the MPH are fulfilled as follows:
+For MD/MPH students, the 48 credits for the MPH are fulfilled as follows: